 In the end, however, the choice comes down to you and your budget.
 What are your preferences?
 Check out these basement must-have’s.

-Creating an extra bedroom for the in-laws in the basement is all well and good.
-But for families where in-laws visit often, you might want to go bigger.
-One of the hottest basement design trends for 2018 involves creating full guest suites for in-laws.
+Creating an extra space for guests is a popular basement design choice.
+One of the hottest basement design trends for 2019 involves creating full guest suites.
+These suites can be for family or friends that come to visit.
+Within the suite, homeowners often have bedrooms, a bathroom, and wet bar.
 Of course, the size and complexity of such a suite will depend on your budget and available basement space.

 A basic suite generally includes the bedroom and a bathroom on-suite.
 Something a bit more generous would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
 If you have a really large basement, you could design a full suite with a living room, kitchenette, multiple bedrooms and state of the art bathroom(s).

-In-law suites are a great idea if your family comes to visit often or for an extended time.
+Guest suites are a great idea if your family comes to visit often or for an extended time.
 This gives everyone a comfortable place to stay with enough room and privacy.
-Or you might possibly have loved ones interested in “aging in place”.
-Why not invite them in and create a new home.
+When it comes to remodeling your basement to have a guest suite, the possibilities are endless.

 A walkout basement is different because not all of it is foundation walls are submerged underground.
 This feature is great for homes built on a sloping lot or hillside, meaning that only part of the basement is submerged under the ground.
 The advantage of such a basement is that it receives more natural light and can be accessed directly from the outside.